taskrabbit/sudojs/README.md

 located in `build/debug`.
 If you are making changes, adding new modules, or creating a custom build and need the `debug/` files to be rebuilt `cd` into the `build/lib` directory and run:

-    node run.js [0.x.x] [sudo.html] [sudo-x.html] [foo.html] ...
+    node run sudo.html [sudo-basic.html] [foo.html] ...

 Note that the `foo.html` above would represent an HTML configuration file you created for a custom build of sudo.js.

 You will need `Node.js` installed as well as the `sudoclass` module mentioned above.
 The arguments that follow the invocation of
-`run.js` are a _version number_ and the html files that the build tool uses to load the 'modules'.
-If you are adding new 'modules' be sure to add them to sudo.html (and/or the sudo-x.html) config file or they will not be added to the concatonated `debug/` file(s).
+`run` are the html files that the build tool uses to load the 'modules'.
+If you are adding new 'modules' be sure to add them to sudo.html (and/or other foo.html) config file(s) or they will not be added to the concatonated `debug/` file(s).

 ### Extras